Diamantofelis: Taxonomy

 Except for its close relationship to Namafelis, the affinities of Diamantofelis are not well-understood.
-It is clearly not particularly closely related to Asilifelis and Katifelis, the other Early Miocene felids from Africa, which possessed comparatively advanced dental characteristics.
+It is clearly not particularly closely related to Asilifelis or Katifelis, the other Early Miocene felids from Africa, which possessed comparatively advanced dental characteristics.
 Indeed, it has been suggested that Asilifelis originates from a different dispersal event into Africa altogether.
-Its features are of “Pseudaelurus-grade”, suggesting it is more basal than machairodontines and felines, and its dental features match those of European pseudaelurines.
+Its features are of "Pseudaelurus-grade", suggesting it is more basal than machairodontines and felines, and its dental features match those of European pseudaelurines.
 Similarities to the barbourofelid Afrosmilus, which was originally considered to have been a feline, have been noted since its original description.
 As such, possible barbourofelid affinities have been proposed.
 Nowadays, they are usually considered felids.
 Similarly, the assignment of the Afrosmilini to the barbourofelids has also been questioned, and it has been suggested that they were possibly felids closely related to Diamantofelis and Namafelis after all.

 Paleoecology

 The locality of Arrisdrift likely represents a side channel of the Proto-Orange River, which was only occasionally filled with flowing water, perhaps when the river overflowed during the rainy season.
 The rest of the time it was a shallow pool.
 The presence of 'Crocodylus' gariepensis and giant tortoises indicate a more tropical climate than found in the area today.
 The habitat was likely a bushy, rather wooded savanna, with a gallery-forest along the river.

-Diamantofelis shared its habitat with its smaller relative Namafelis minor, as well as other small and medium-sized carnivorans – the viverrid Orangictis gariepensis, the stenoplesicitid Africanictis meini, the large mustelid Namibictis senuti and the hyainailourid Buhakia hyaenoides.
+Diamantofelis shared its habitat with its smaller relative Namafelis minor, as well as other small and medium-sized carnivorans – the viverrid Orangictis gariepensis, the stenoplesictid Africanictis meini, the large mustelid Namibictis senuti and the hyainailourid Buhakia hyaenoides.
 The largest predators of Arrisdrift were the bear-dogs Namibiocyon ginsburgi and Amphicyon giganteus, and the hyaenodont Hyainailouros sulzeri.
 Diamantofelis likely preyed on the smaller animals of this faunal assemblage, such as the macroscelidid Myohyrax, the springhare Megapedetes, the lagomorph Australagomys or various birds and rodents.
 Somewhat larger prey possibly included the small bovid Namacerus or young of the large hyrax Prohyrax.
-Other inhabitants include the small suids Namachoerus and Nguruwe, the tragulid Dorcatherium, the climatoceratid Orangemeryx, the diminutive aardvark Myorycteropus and the proboscidea Afromastodon and Prodeinotherium.
+Other inhabitants include the small suids Namachoerus and Nguruwe, the tragulid Dorcatherium, the climacoceratid Orangemeryx, the diminutive aardvark Myorycteropus and the proboscidea Afromastodon and Prodeinotherium.